 In toddlers, autism is most often recognized as regression.
 If your baby used to smile, play and interact with you, but now seems indifferent towards you, consult your pediatrician.
-Other forms of regression can include a relapse of motor skills such as no longer playing “peek-a-boo,” a relapse of speech skills such as no longer saying “Mama” or “Dada,” and a regression of social skills such as no longer waving goodbye.
+Other forms of regression can include relapse of motor skills such as no longer playing “peek-a-boo,” a relapse of speech skills such as no longer saying “Mama” or “Dada,” and regression of social skills such as no longer waving goodbye.

 By the age of 2, your child should be able to speak meaningful two-word sentences such as “more milk.”
 He or she should initiate contact with you, doing something to gain your attention to be picked up and held.
 Toddlers should be able to visually track objects such as hand gestures or toy movement.
 They should also enjoy interacting with other people and playing with other children.